Click below to learn more about the Co-Directors of Telephone:

 HEATHER SHAW: CO-DIRECTOR

-Heather is currently the Artistic Director and Choreographer for Montage Contemporary Company, a contemporary dance company providing performance and repertory opportunities for adult dancers.
-She is on staff as a ballet and contemporary teacher at Montage Dance Productions, TDC of Los Gatos, and Ayana Ballet.
+Heather is currently the Artistic Director of Montage Contemporary Company and teaches ballet and contemporary at Montage Dance Studios, Ayana Ballet, and TDC of Los Gatos.
 Heather previously taught Barre and movement classes across the Los Angeles area, including at Equinox and on the FOX Studios lot.
-Her choreography has been performed at YAGP, California Dance Classics, ONYX Dance Co and more.
-Heather is currently the co-director of the activist screendance documentary, Telephone, with Krishna Washburn.
+Her choreography has been performed at YAGP, California Dance Classics, ONYX Dance Co, Dance Mission SF, and more.

-More information at heathershaw.us.
+More information at www.heathershaw.us.

 KRISHNA WASHBURN: CO-DIRECTOR